FAQs on the Skilled Immigration Act 2020

 Furthermore, applicants should have an equivalent of B1 level German language skills.
-On this note, though, the German language requirement can be waived in some instances.
+On this note, though, the German language requirement can sometimes be waived.
 It is worth discussing this issue with an experienced professional to determine your chances of waiving this requirement.
 The non-requirement for a university degree or vocational training is only in the IT and communications sector.
 Applicants from other fields will require some qualifications.

 Is a Job Offer Necessary to Benefit from the Skilled Immigration Act?

-Of course, those who have a job offer from Germany will benefit from the Skilled Immigration Act, but unnecessary.
-If a skilled worker does not offer the table, they will still come to Germany.
+Of course, those with a job offer from Germany will benefit from the Skilled Immigration Act, but unnecessary.
 Similar to the Job Seeker Visa the skilled worker can be provided with a residence permit.
 Thus, given the opportunity to look for a job in Germany for a period of six months.
 During this time, the job seeker can work internships for 10 hours a week to get accustomed to working in Germany.
 To benefit from this Act, they must have B2-level German and need to support themselves financially during that time.

 Once again, the difference here between the new Act and the Job Seeker Visa is that this Act extends to “skilled workers”.
-In other words, the job seeker does not require a university degree if they fulfil the other criteria.
+In other words, job seekers do not require a university degree if they fulfil the other criteria.

 Are There any Exceptions for Job Seekers Under the Skilled Immigration Act?

 Yes, there is an exception for those over 45 looking to apply to come to Germany.
-These skilled professionals will have to show that they have an employment contract that they wish to take up.
+These skilled professionals must show that they have an employment contract they wish to take up.
 They will also have to demonstrate that they have sufficient pension requirements or earn an adequate amount to future-proof themselves.
 The Act does not intend for people to come to Germany to use the social benefits system.

 Can Students Benefit from the Skilled Immigration Act?